JungleTryne/linq-rust/README.md

 # LINQ

-This is implementation of LINQ toolkit in Rust
+This is implementation of LINQ toolkit in Rust.
 Check `main.rs` to see the examples with Fibonacci numbers and words count.

 Result of the program: